When you’re not an “employee”: Differences between employees, contractors and volunteers

 Volunteers

-The Health and Safety at Work Act 2015 defines a “volunteer” as someone who is “acting on a voluntary basis (whether or not the person receives out-of-pocket expenses)”.
-The Act distinguishes between two different categories of volunteers – casual volunteers, and those who work on a regular and ongoing basis (called “volunteer workers”).
+The Health and Safety at Work Act defines a volunteer as someone who is “acting on a voluntary basis (whether or not the person receives out-of-pocket expenses)”.
+The Act has two different categories of volunteers – casual volunteers, and those who work on a regular and ongoing basis (called volunteer workers).

-The Act imposes different duties on employer organisations for each type of volunteer (see the chapter, “Employment conditions and protections”, under “Health and safety protections”).
+The Act imposes different duties on employer organisations for each type of volunteer (see: “Health and safety protections”).

-What obligations do community organisations’ have to their volunteers?
+What responsibilities does a community organisation have to its volunteers?

 Health and Safety at Work Act 2015, ss 17, 19, 36

-• Organisations with staff – If your organisation employs one or more staff, even for just one hour a week, then it owes duties to its volunteers under the Health and Safety at Work Act.
+• Organisations with staff – If your organisation employs one or more person as staff, even for just one hour a week, then it owes duties to its volunteers under the Health and Safety at Work Act.
+The duties include:

 • Regular and ongoing volunteers generally have the same rights as employees.